Eric-Robert-Lawson/attractor-oncology/Principles_First_Full_Derivation/Homo/Alien_Encounters_Cross_Culture/Medium_Independent/Physics/Geometric_Resolution/The_Vacuum_Coupling_Model_Epistemic10.md

 navigates it.
 Independent of who observes it.
 Independent of what measurement is taken of it.
 **This is what is derived from principles first.**
+**This is the lower bound instrument.**

 **Gap (G):** The K-field.
-The difference between the ambient vacuum coupling and the navigator's local coupling state.
+The difference between ambient vacuum coupling and the navigator's local coupling state.
 This is the operative variable — the thing that makes medium-independence, inertia modification, and thermal signatures possible.
-**This is what the physics is about.**
+**This is what the calibration condition must close.**

 **Navigator (N):** The physical object — or the reasoning agent — traversing the K-modified landscape.
-Does not experience force as an external push.
-Experiences the gradient of the vacuum coupling potential as the geometry it must follow.
 **This is us.
 This is also the object we are studying.**

-**Result (R):** The observable consequences that emerge from a specific Navigator moving through a specific Gap within a specific Structure.
-This is what the footage captures.
-This is what the SCU report measures.
-This is what experiments will eventually test.
+**Result (R):** The observable consequences.
+What the footage captures.
+What the SCU report measures.
+What experiments will eventually test.
+**This is the upper bound instrument.**
 **R is downstream of S, G, and N. It never defines them.**

 The direction of derivation is therefore:

 ```
 S → (derives) → G → (predicts) → R

-N navigates G within S.
-R is what we observe.
-R never flows backward to redefine S or G.
+Lower bound check: S internally compatible?
+Upper bound check: S capable of producing R?
+Calibration: does G derived from S match
+             the G required to produce R?
 ```

-This is the formal statement of why the model is not contaminated at the structural level.
-S was derived forward.
-R was recorded independently.
-They are then compared.
-The comparison yields evidential weight, not structural definition.
+When calibration is complete, the boundary problem is solved.
+Truth is confirmed in the interior.

 ---

 ## PART I — THE STRUCTURAL LAYER
 ## What Is Derived From Principles First
+## The Lower Bound Instrument
 ## This Layer Is Clean

 ### I.1 The Derivation Chain — Complete and Auditable